Havlagah: Opposition

-Irgun members, acting against the Arab aggression and violating the Jewish settlement's decision, referred to themselves as "Havlagah breakers".
-Their vision was attacking for self-defense.
-Also, Irgun's policy led revenge actions against innocent Arabs, as a response to the Arab terrorism.
+Irgun, reacting to the Arab attacks with more violence and rejecting the general consensus of the Yishuv, referred to themselves as the "Havlagah breakers".
+Their vision was attacking offensively for guaranteed self-defense, and Irgun militants consequently engaged in indiscriminatory acts of violence that included targeting Arab civilians in response to Arab attacks on Jewish civilians.

-Ze'ev Jabotinsky
+Ze'ev Jabotinsky and Revisionist Zionists

 Ze'ev Jabotinsky, leader of the Revisionist movement said: